White Chocolate Chips (Dairy, Sugar, and Soy Free)

 Recipe Notes

 - For more information on stevia, see How to Use Stevia.
-If not using stevia, add an extra 10 tablespoons sweetener.
+If not using stevia extract, add an extra 10 tablespoons sweetener.

 White Chocolate Chips (Dairy, Sugar, and Soy-Free)